IOC TRAINING COURSES ON HARMFUL ALGAE

 - IOC International Training Course and Identification Qualification in Harmful Marine Microalgae: 6-day ‘Brush-up’ Course followed by a 5-day optional workshop on bHAB species (CURRENTLY NOT OPEN FOR APPLICATIONS)

 - International Phytoplankton Intercalibration (IPI) 2023 (Registration opens from 30.01.2023 to 28.02.2023)

 - 13th IOC UNESCO Advanced Phytoplankton Course: Taxonomy and Systematics, Naples, 2024 tentatively (NOT YET OPEN FOR APPLICATIONS)

 Capacity development is a main element of the IOC Harmful Algal Bloom Programme.
 At each Session of the IOC Intergovernmental Panel on Harmful Algal Blooms (IPHAB) courses and training opportunities are planned either as IOC stand alone activites or in close partnership with other organisations and partners.

 In phytoplankton research and monitoring programmes the reliable taxonomic identification of occurring phytoplankton species, and the reliable quantitative and qualitative determination of toxins, especially with respect to harmful and toxic phytoplankton, are the first steps towards a decision on which measures should be taken to mitigate potential undesirable effects associated with harmful algal events.
-Unfortunately the lack of taxonomic skills, and the lack of toxin chemistry and toxicology, is acute in many parts of the world.
+Unfortunately the lack of taxonomic skills, and of toxin chemistry and toxicology expertise is acute in many parts of the world.
 The purpose of this years Courses is to improve the participants taxonomic skills in order to enable them to reliably identify phytoplankton species related to harmful algal events, and to build up capacity in quantitative and qualitative determination of toxins.